ironbee/ironbee/clipp/clippscript.md

 : String of body data.

 `raw`
 : The entire response line.
-Optional if `protocol`, `status`, and `message` are present.

 `protocol`, `status`, `message`
 : The components of the response line.
-Optional if `raw` is present.

 `t.headers(headers)`
 --------------------